Parquet Storage Schema #

 ColumnTypeDescription

-• run — one row per run carrying run-level metadata (start/end timestamps, DUT serial, station, outcome).
+• run — one row per run; run-level metadata (start/end timestamps, UUT serial, station, outcome).

-• step — one row per (step, vector) combination.
+• step — one row per (step_path, vector_index) execution; code identity, timing, rolled-up outcome.

 To list steps: WHERE record_type = 'step'.
+To list vectors: WHERE record_type = 'vector'.
 To list measurements: WHERE record_type = 'measurement'.
 All kinds: omit the filter.

 Identity & timing #